Originally published on: March 29, 2019.

-Geomagic is known as the golden standard for converting scan data from non-contact 3D scanners to CAD models for design.
-We have customers who love Geomagic for SOLIDWORKS (reverse engineering plugin for SOLIDWORKS) and Geomagic Design X (standalone CAD software with reverse engineering capabilities) because it’s a parametric CAD modeling package with extensive feature sets.
-They also have automated features like Autosurfacing tool that makes it much easier to reverse engineer complicated and even organic designs.
-It’s great if you have the budget to purchase a comprehensive reverse engineering package.
+Geomagic is known as the gold standard for converting scan data from professional 3D scanners to CAD models.
+We have customers who love Geomagic for SOLIDWORKS (plugin for SOLIDWORKS) and Geomagic Design X (standalone scan to CAD software) because they have extensive features for reverse engineering.
+They also have automated features like the Autosurfacing tool that makes it much easier to reverse engineer complicated and even organic designs.

-However, if you need to do reverse engineering and you just don’t have the budget to purchase professional high-end package, or just need a solution that still gets the job done without all the enhanced features, are there any affordable options out there?
+However, if you need to do reverse engineering based off of 3D scan data and you just don’t have the budget to purchase a professional high-end package, are there any affordable alternatives to Geomagic out there?

-We’ll present you with three alternative Scan to CAD solutions that are both:
+Yes!
+There are more affordable options out there.
+Here, we’ll present you with three alternative Scan to CAD solutions that are accessible in terms of:

-We know that affordable is a subjective term but we’ll offer a range of solutions from just under $1,000 to $3,000+ USD.
+We know that ‘affordable’ is a subjective term but we’ll offer a range of solutions from $500 to just under $5,000 USD.

 Scan to CAD is viewed as a complicated skill that requires hours of specialized training.
-These solutions require minimal training compared to high-end packages.
-You can learn as you go.
+With these solutions, you can learn as you go.